Table of Contents

 Monsoon Wedding trailer

-Chasing The Monsoon
+Chasing India’s Monsoon

-Watching the documentary Chasing India’s Monsoon was what really got me intrigued about India’s monsoon.
+Watching the documentary Chasing India’s Monsoon was what really got me intrigued about the Indian monsoon.
 I found the documentary riveting, and I was captivated by Frater’s casual, yet sensitive and insightful style.
 I tracked down and ordered the book he wrote, Chasing The Monsoon — the book that inspired the BBC to make the documentary.

 Chasing The Monsoon follows Frater’s real life story as the son and grandson of two weather watchers, and how he made the pilgrimage to the wettest place on earth, Cherrapunji in northeast India, on behalf of his grandfather who always wanted to go there, but never did.
-It is both a deeply personal quest story (Frater is recovering from a potentially fatal illness) and also a cultural travelogue that follows the monsoon as it sweeps across the subcontinent.
+It is both a deeply personal quest story (Frater was recovering from a potentially fatal illness) and also a cultural travelogue that follows the Indian monsoon as it sweeps across the subcontinent.

 If you enjoyed this post, you can….